Olex2/help/gui/EN/work/refine.md

+#refine-target
+Refine the structure.
+- CTRL+R
+- >>'refine'
+- >>'refine 4 4'

+#solve-target
+Solve the structure

+#draw-target
+Make an image of the structure using the current settings

+#report-target
+Generate a report

+#refine-settings-target
+Open the refinement settings

+#solve-settings-target
+Open the solution settings

+#draw-settings-target
+Open the drawing settings

+#report-settings-target
+Open the report settings

 # Refinement Program
 Apart from its own refinement engine (olex2.refine), Olex2 also supports all variants of ShelXL.
 Depending on the refinement package, different refinement methods are available.